Command line options

 Use with the scalar option.

---range=<min,max> Set a custom range for the coloring by the array.
+--range=<min,max> Set the coloring range.
+Automatically computed by default.

 Use with the scalar option.